 Often we are receiving requests from individual guests who would like to attend a via ferrata Bocchette

 trip with just 2 people.
-We are happy to satisfy special requests from people who have
+We are happy to satisfy special requests from

 During a customized individual via ferrata trip on the Bocchette, our mountain guide is able to transmit profound knowledge and to dedicate completely to your own requirements and capacities.

 Included in the trip is the rent of all technical gear such as helmet, harness, via ferrata set.
 We also provide for the booking of the mountain lodges.
-The dates and program of the 3 day or 5 day trips on the vie ferrate Bocchette in the Brenta Dolomites in Italy can be agreed upon between the customers and mountain guides (according to availability).
+The dates and program of the 3 day or 5 day trips on the vie ferrate Bocchette in the Brenta Group in Italy can be agreed upon between the customers and mountain guides (according to availability).